Conservation at Gadles Farm

 - Use of our own bore hole water

-- Provision of recycling and composting facilities
+- Provision of recycling facilities

 - Use of eco-friendly cleaning products